Hungary's Orban under fire as virus second wave bites - RFI

 - Different approach -

-Despite accusations of chaotic handling of the pandemic, Orban has held out on tougher restrictions in contrast to March and April when he imposed a swift lockdown and a state of emergency.
+Despite accusations of chaotic handling of the pandemic, Orban has held out against tougher restrictions, in contrast to March and April when he imposed a swift lockdown and a state of emergency.

 "People want Hungary to continue to function, the economy as well as lives must be protected," Orban said last month after a "national consultation" survey.